 We draw attention to Note 2.2. to the financial statements, which describes the basis of preparation of the accompanying financial statements.
-On 23 June 2017, the Shareholders' Assembly of the Company passed the Decision on termination of its operations and initiation of liquidation procedure pursuant to the provisions of the Company Law ("RS Official Gazette", no. 36/2011, 99/2011, 83/2014, 5/2015, 44/2018, 95/2018 and 91/2019) and Law on Bankruptcy and Liquidation of Banks and Insurance Companies ("RS Official Gazette", no. 14/2015 and 44/2018).
+On 23 June 2017, the Shareholders' Assembly of the Company passed the Decision on termination of its operations and initiation of liquidation procedure pursuant to the provisions of the Company Law and Law on Bankruptcy and Liquidation of Banks and Insurance Companies.
 Subsequent to receiving the National Bank of Serbia's approval for initiating the procedure of voluntary liquidation, on 29 August 2017 the Company registered the Notification on the liquidation procedure initiation with the Serbian Business Registers Agency under no. BD 72253/2017.
 The liquidation procedure is still underway.
 Consequently, these financial statements have been prepared on a gone concern basis.
 Our opinion is not modified in respect of this matter.